oranheim/docker-bitbucket/README.md

 Variable     | Function
 -------------|------------------------------
-CONTEXT_PATH | Context path of the stash webapp.
-You can set this to add a path prefix to the url used to access the webapp. i.e. setting this to ```stash``` will change the url to http://192.168.1.2:7990/bitbucket/.
+CONTEXT_PATH | Context path of the Bitbucket webapp.
+You can set this to add a path prefix to the url used to access the webapp. i.e. setting this to ```bitbucket``` will change the url to http://192.168.1.2:7990/bitbucket/.
 The value ```ROOT``` is reserved to mean that you don't want a context path prefix.
 Defaults to ```ROOT```
-DATABASE_URL | Connection URL specifying where and how to connect to a database dedicated to stash.
-This variable is optional and if specified will cause the Jira setup wizard to skip the database setup set.
+DATABASE_URL | Connection URL specifying where and how to connect to a database dedicated to Bitbucket.
+This variable is optional and if specified will cause the Bitbucket setup wizard to skip the database setup set.

 ## Source code